jipparchus/PTA_MarkingTool/README.md

 So far, the application does the minimum job and is planned to be shared with my colleagues.

+- No need to name the homeworks as combination of "T (term)" and "HW (homework)".
+Just "HW" is enough.
 - There is not enough README to show how to use the app.
 The order of the index in marking criteria is not ascending but just in the order of added timing.
-- When marking criteria are edited after the mark sheet is edited, some checkpoints disappear from the mark sheet.
+- When marking criteria is edited after the mark sheet is modified, some checkpoints disappear from the mark sheet.
 - Want to reduce the number of buttons by using JavaScript